ggoforth/gac/intro.md

 But for reals, this profession in general can require long hours of staring at your computer screen.
 If this is something that doesn't work for you, then we might have a problem.
 Our general work hours are 9-5, but that doesn't mean that the work day ends there if you have a deadline "tomorrow" and still have 10 hours of work to comlete.
 It will often be the case that you'll need to choose between turning in early and meeting a deadline.

+**Projects**

+Project's will vary, as will the clients and the technology we use to solve problems.
+This round, we've selected the MEAN Stack as our primary weapon of choice, but we'll likely utilize other tech (PHP, vagrant / virtual box, WordPress, etc...) to tackle specific parts of a project.
+For instance, many web applications we would be building also requrie a front end website (for marketing purposes) so we'll be working to put those together too.